 Most miner-artists were untutored amateurs, in the best sense of that word.
 Some adapted their work to illustrate political ideas, contributing to mining magazines and newspapers drawings that commented on their social conditions.
 Others, with a vital Nonconformist faith, made images of the biblical stories, concepts, and values that undergirded the religious culture of the coalfields.
 Prominent among these are Illtyd David (1906-??), John ‘Chopper’ Davies (1922), George B Evans (b.
 1925), Nicholas Evans (b.1907), Cyril Ifold (1922–86), and Robert Morgan (1921–94).

-Gregynog Gallery, National Library of Wales, Abersytwyth, 11 March – 24 April 2000.
+Gregynog Gallery, National Library of Wales, Abersytwyth, Wales, 11 March – 24 April 2000.

-Glynn Vivian Gallery, Swansea, 20 May – 9 July 2000.
+Glynn Vivian Gallery, Swansea, Wales, 20 May – 9 July 2000.

-National Museum & Gallery of Wales, Cardiff, 22 July – 15 October 2000.
+National Museum & Gallery of Wales, Cardiff, Wales, 22 July – 15 October 2000.

 The works illustrate the conditions associated with miners’ industry and life.
 The following are examples of the works exhibited.